HustleRose/Kuchi/README.md

 # KuchiNojoud
-An AI example to show a unicorn how to train a cnn ' conventional neural network' to detect and differentiate between images using a supervised learning model/algorithm
+An AI example written in python to show a unicorn how to train a CNN ' conventional neural network' to detect and differentiate between images using a supervised learning model/algorithm